Best Car History Check UK 2026: Top 10 Providers Compared

 Cosmetic cover-ups.
 A fresh respray on a car that's three years old should make you ask questions.
 Sellers sometimes cover repaired damage with new paint to make it look untouched.
 Check panel gaps, look under the bonnet for overspray, and run your fingers along seams for filler.

-Write-off categories exist to tell you what happened to a car.
-Cat A and B are off-limits: those cars shouldn't exist on the road.
-Cat S and N can be perfectly fine purchases if you do your homework, get the repair history, have the car inspected, and pay a price that reflects the marker.
+The write-off categories that matter for most used car buyers are Cat S and Cat N. Both can be repaired and driven legally, and both can be sound buys if you do your homework: get the repair history, have the car inspected, and pay a price that reflects the marker.

 Hidden finance and write-offs won't show up on a test drive.